jsonfm/jsqt/README.md

 ### JSQT
-A library for wrap dom elements with a API similar to Qt/PyQt.
+A library for wrap DOM elements with an API similar to Qt/PyQt.

 ### Button
 ```js